 Vaser lipo should not be confused with Vaser Mid or Hi def.
 Vaser Hi Def is a technique not a tool.
 This type of procedure is much more meticulous and requires skill, expertise and specialised training and.
 Not everyone that does Vaser

-The Vaser liposuction treatment is usually performed over one session with an additional touch up treatment to maximise results after around six months if required.
-Touch up treatments are usually small and reasonably quick procedures designed to make sure your results are the best that can be achieved.
+The Vaser liposuction treatment is usually performed over one session with an additional enhancement treatment to maximise results after around six months if required.
+Enhancement treatments are usually small and reasonably quick procedures designed to make sure your results are the best that can be achieved.
 If multiple areas are to be treated then you may need to have your treatment split over 2 sessions 1-6 weeks apart.

 Following your VASER Lipo procedure you will lose weight as a certain amount of fat is removed.
 Unless you experience weight gain of more than 5% of you body weight or unless you are prone to putting on weight in another specific area, any new weight you gain will tend to be proportionately distributed over your entire body.